xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_shared_data_auto.rst

 Setup xCAT HA MN Node With Shared Data
 ======================================

-This documentation illustrates how to use ``xcatha.py`` script to rapidly setup xCAT primary and standby management nodes to provide high availability management capability, using shared data between the two management nodes.
+This documentation illustrates how to use ``xcatha.py`` script to setup xCAT primary and standby management nodes to provide high availability management capability, using shared data between the two management nodes.

 If you wish to manually setup xCAT primary and standby management nodes, see the following advanced documentation :doc:`Setup HA Mgmt Node With Shared Data <setup_ha_mgmt_node_with_shared_data>`